While being wheeled to surgery

 So I wept.

 Leaning in, she said, Don’t worry, it’ll be ok.

 If only, I thought.

 The good news is that my cataract surgeries are now complete and very successful.
 My surgeon, besides being very kind, is incredibly good at her job.

-Thank you for reading Nobody gets to kill you but me.
-I humbly appreciate your visiting the Book of Pain, and as always, I look forward to your comments.
+Thank you for reading My cataract surgery.
+I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
+As always, I look forward to your comments.

-The photograph was taken at The Grand Canyon.
+The photograph was taken in my home of yes, my well-worn personal copy.
 To see my photography blog, please visit the Book of Bokeh.